psarkerbd/psarkerbd.github.io/_pages/background.md

 </p>

 <p style="text-align: justify">
 The research was further updated with a transliteration-based approach by publishing <a href='https://link.springer.com/chapter/10.1007/978-981-33-4299-6_45'>Introduction to Adjacent Distance Array with Huffman Principle: A New Encoding and Decoding Technique for Transliteration Based Bengali Text Compression </a>.
 Nevertheless, at that time, the method could <u>compress the Bengali text</u> by <u>introducing the data structure</u>, <u>allowing the transliteration method</u>.
-The transliteration approach is a mechanism that <u>represents a Bengali character to one or more corresponding English alphabets</u>, such as <a href='https://www.omicronlab.com/avro-keyboard.html'>Avro Phonetic Layout</a>.
+The transliteration approach is a mechanism that <u>represents a Bengali character to one or more corresponding English alphabets or ASCII symbols</u>, such as <a href='https://www.omicronlab.com/avro-keyboard.html'>Avro Phonetic Layout</a>.
 </p>

 <p style="text-align: justify">